garaekz/tfx/MULTIPATH.md

 # TFX – Multipath API Philosophy

-> “If there’s only one way to do it, it’s not the right way.”
+> "If there's only one way to do it, it's not the right way."
 > — Core Principle of TFX

 ---